SandersBas/SandersBas.github.io/_pages/about.md

 Bas Sanders
 ======

 Welcome!
-I am PhD candidate in Economics at Harvard University.
+I am a PhD candidate in Economics at Harvard University.

 My research interests are in econometrics with applications in quantitative trade and spatial models.